bjornharvold/bearchoke/README.md

 	$ ./rabbitmq-server start

-## MongoDb (required for 'mongodb' spring profile)
+## MongoDb (required for every type of spring profile)
 [MongoDb](http://www.mongodb.org) is a NoSQL database, more specifically known as a "document store".
 Install MongoDb and add it to your PATH.
 I suggest creating a 'data' directory on the same level as bearchoke-backend and bearchoke-frontend and then starting MongoDb up by typing:

 	$ mongod --dbpath data/ &

-Create a database called 'bearchoke' with credentials: bearchoke / beachoke
+Create a database called 'bearchoke'

 ## Jpa (required for 'jpa' spring profile)
 Jpa is the standard Java Persistence API.
 To showcase the framework's Jpa support, we're using an in-memory version of [DerbyDb](http://db.apache.org/derby/).
 There is no installation necessary.
+Jpa is currently not leveraged in the showcase.

 ## Lineman
 In order to install Lineman, you also need to install the latest version of [Node.JS](http://www.nodejs.org/).
 Once Node.JS is installed, you can install Lineman by typing this in your Terminal / Command Prompt: